ssenmosip/mosip-temp-documentation/Registration-Processor-APIs.md

 }
 ```

-### Response codes
-200

-Description : response code is always 200 if server receives the request.

 ## 3.2 manual-adjudication-decision service
 This service is used to get the decision from manual adjudicator for an applicant and update the decision in table.